FOSSEE/online_test/yaksh/documentation/moderator_docs/creating_course.rst

                     * Quiz will have the same duration as that of the original quiz.
                     * Quiz won't start if the course is inactive or the quiz time has expired.
-                    * You will be notified about quiz prerequisites.(You can still attempt the quiz though)
         * **Add Quizzes/Lessons for <module-name>**
-            Click to add/change/delete lessons or quizzes.
+            Click to add/delete lessons or quizzes.
-        * **My Courses**
-            Clicking on this will show all the courses created by you.
-        * **Allotted courses**
-            Clicking on this will show all the courses allotted to you.
-        * **Add New Course**
-            Clicking on this will open course form to create new course.
-        * **Add/View Quizzes**
-            Click to view all the created quizzes and add new quizzes.
-        * **Add/View Lessons**
-            Click to view all the created lessons and add new lessons.
-        * **Add/View Modules**
-            Click to view all the created modules and add new modules.
         * **Design Course**
-            Click to add/delete/change modules.
+            Click to add/delete modules of a course.
         * **Add Teacher**
-            Clicking on Add teacher can let you add teachers for the course.
+            Click to add teachers for the course.
 The teachers can edit and modify only the specific course that are allotted to them.
         * **Clone Course**
-            This will create a clone of the course for the moderator.
+            Click to create a copy of a course along with its modules, lessons and quizzes.
         * **Teachers added to the course**
             This shows all the teachers added to a particular course.
         * **Download CSV for the entire course**
             This downloads the CSV file containing the performance of all students in every quiz for a given course.
         * **Edit Course**
-            Clicking on the edit course button will let you edit the details of an existing course.
+            Click to edit the details of an existing course.
         * **Deactivate/Activate Course**
-            Clicking on this will deactivate or activate the course.
+            Click to deactivate or activate the course.
+        * **My Courses**
+            Click to show all the courses created by you.
+        * **Allotted courses**
+            Click to view all the courses allotted to you.
+        * **Add New Course**
+            Click to open course form to create new course.
+        * **Add/View Quizzes**
+            Click to view all the quizzes created by you or add new quiz.
+        * **Add/View Lessons**
+            Click to view all the lessons created by you or add new lesson.
+        * **Add/View Modules**
+            Click to view all the modules created by you or add new module.

 Design a Course